What are the Unique key and Primary keys in SQL?

 Duplicates are not allowed on Unique key.

-Unique key allows one null value.
-When we try to insert one more null value it shows violation on unique. key.
-It means unique key allows only one null value.
+The unique key allows one null value.
+When we try to insert one more null value it shows a violation on unique. key.
+It means a unique key allows only one null value.

 Let us see the sp help for customer table here.

-If you can observe here by default primary key creates unique clustered index and non unique key creates unique non clustered index.
+If you can observe here by default primary key creates a unique clustered index and the nonunique key creates a unique non clustered index.